-The Soave wine is cultivated on the hills, but also in the flatter landscape.
+The Soave wine is cultivated on the hills and in the flatter landscape.
 That is why significant quality differences are noticeable.
-The Soave Classico comes from the hilly landscape and the regular Soave from the flatter vineyards.
+The Soave Classico comes from the hilly terrain, and the regular Soave from the flatter vineyards.

 You also have the soft sweet dessert version of the Soave.
-This is the Recioto di Soave, where the Garganega grape is dried for a longer time.
+This is the Recioto di Soave, where the Garganega grape is dried longer.
 The sugars are not all converted to alcohol.
 The sweet Soave is, therefore, delicious as a dessert.

 And then that other wine...

 My wife loves it.
-The wine is easy to drink, it bubbles, and does not have to have as much alcohol (at least 8.5%).
+The wine is easy to drink.
+It bubbles and does not have to have as much alcohol (at least 8.5%).
 The Veneto and the Friuli region (an area above the Veneto) disagree on who came first with this new sparkling wine.
 Still, according to the DOC (Italian Quality Assurance), they can produce both.
-This also prevents the proliferation of the real Prosecco and the lesser qualities that are often found in supermarkets.
+This also prevents the proliferation of the real Prosecco and the lesser qualities often found in supermarkets.

 Perhaps you are in Venice, and you are wondering...

-Yes, if you are there, I definitely recommend you to visit a wine bar in Venice.
+Yes, if you are there, I recommend visiting a wine bar in Venice.
 Be tempted that the host gives you information about the wine you drink.
 After all, quality is crucial in Italy.
 And the Veneto region plays a vital role in this because it is true that more than 25% of the DOC are wines from Veneto.

-If you drink in Venice, you have to say 'un'ombra' with a glass of white wine.
+If you drink in Venice, you must say 'umbra' with a glass of white wine.
 In fact, this means shade.
-It comes from the time when the wine was put in the shade of the Campanile tower to keep it fresh.
-The fountain standing there can also be found under the shadow of the tower.
-During the Carnival, no water comes out of the lions, but wine.
+It comes from when the wine was put in the shade of the Campanile tower to keep it fresh.
+The fountain standing there can also be found under the tower's shadow.
+During the Carnival, no water comes out of the lions but wine.
 Well thought out to remember this wine tradition.

 How do you order a glass of wine in Venice?
 Wine = il vino.
 Red = Rosso.
 White = Bianco.
 Dry = Secco.
 Full flavor = Corposo or Strutturato.
 A useful phrase to use is: Prendo un piccolo bicchiere di bianco (I take a small glass of white).

 How much does a bottle of Veneto wine cost?
-You can already buy a bottle of 8 euros.
+You can already buy a bottle for 8 euros.
 Excellent wine from the Valpolicella starts at 20 euros.

 How much wine a day do they drink in Venice?
 On average, an Italian drinks about 37 liters of wine per year.
 It is about 0.1 liter per day.

 Which wine bar should you go to in Venice?
 The wine bar I recommend is "Estro."
-Here they also pour my favorite wine, the Amarone from the Valpolicella family.
-You can enjoy the wines and eat diner at the same time.
-Estro has a perfect location in the vibrant district in Venice.
-This cozy wine bar with wooden furniture is hosted and owned by two brothers; Alberto and Dario Spezzamonte.
+They also pour my favorite wine, the Amarone, from the Valpolicella family.
+You can enjoy the wine and eat dinner at the same time.
+Estro has a perfect location in the vibrant district of Venice.
+This cozy wine bar with wooden furniture is hosted and owned by two brothers, Alberto, and Dario Spezzamonte.
 Best of all, you can buy wine bottles here.
 And that is no exception!